-Riparian zone and upland plants slow down water and prevent erosion in times of flooding.
+Riparian zone and upland plants slow down water and prevent erosion during flooding.
 The plants found along the shores of ponds, dugouts, and lakes help stabilize the area and prevent riparian zone erosion because the plants catch debris before entering the pond.

-The riparian zone is important in terms of stabilization because the plant roots reaching into the subsurface reduce bank erosion by essentially working to help hold the ground together.
+The riparian zone is important for stabilization because the plant roots reaching into the subsurface reduce bank erosion by essentially working to help hold the ground together.
 Plants also can reduce water flow by their water uptake.
 Unfortunately, shorelines become unstable when a healthy riparian zone is absent, which you can see in the picture to the right.

-The riparian zone around a pond or lake acts as a filter to clean water before entering the pond.
+The riparian zone around a pond or lake is a filter to clean water before entering the pond.
 Runoff carries dissolved nutrients into the water.
 However, riparian plants reduce nutrients reaching the water by pulling up and absorbing nutrients into their system.

 Heavily polluted areas will need a higher density of plants to reduce further the amount of nutrients reaching the water.
 As previously mentioned, plants reduce the erosion of the banks and, as such, reduce sediments reaching the water.